 History and Purpose

-Las Llaves del Éxito started as a fall semester event; it has expanded to include a spring program, too.
-In the fall, Las Llaves is a general program open to all interested students in grades six or higher (both middle and high school) and their families, complete with informational workshops, a lecture series and a college fair.
+Las Llaves del Exito started with a fall semester event; it has expanded to include a spring program.
+In the fall, Las Llaves is a general program open to all interested students in grades six or higher and their families, complete with informational workshops, a lecture series and a college fair.
 The spring session targets high school juniors and seniors, as well as their parents, and includes a college fair, plus specific workshops on financial aid and admissions to meet the needs of college-bound students.

 Meeting Community Needs

 Las Llaves continues to offer a number of bilingual sessions for parents; sponsors now include the Dallas County Community College District, the Dallas Independent School District and the Greater Dallas Hispanic Chamber of Commerce, as well as area colleges and universities.